antondc/data-structures-and-algorithms/src/algorithms/01_sorting/05_selection_sort/selection_sort.md

-# Insertion Sort
+# Selection Sort

-Simple comparison-based sorting algorithm that repeatedly selects the smallest element from the unsorted portion and swaps it with the first unsorted element.
+Comparison-based sorting algorithm that repeatedly selects the smallest element from the unsorted portion and swaps it with the first unsorted element.
+Simple and inefficient, for educational purposes only.

 ## Pseudocode